-We are capable of knowing and we are not in the dark.
-As matter of fact, we are not even in the shadow.
+So, we are capable of knowing and therefore, not in the dark.
+As a matter of fact, we are not even in the shadows.
 Jesus himself gave us two huge clues, or signs if you will, about when we might expect him.

 Matthew 24:32-34 ESV “From the fig tree learn its lesson: as soon as its branch becomes tender and puts out its leaves, you know that summer is near.
 (33) So also, when you see all these things, you know that he is near, at the very gates.
 (34) Truly, I say to you, this generation will not pass away until all these things take place.

 Israel is that fig tree and it was transplanted in 1948 (1917 if you want to use the Balfour declaration).
-A generation has no firm understanding of time frame.
-The dictionary states: A single succession in natural descent, as the children of the same parents; hence, an age.
+A generation has no firm understanding of the time frame.
+The dictionary states A single succession in natural descent, as the children of the same parents; hence, an age.
 Thus we say, the third, the fourth, or the tenth generation.
-But it also applies to the people of the same period, or living at the same time.
+But it also applies to the people of the same period or living at the same time.
 So a child born in 1948, would today be 67 and would not have lived out all their attributed years.
 However, if born in 1917 they would be 98.
 My girlfriend’s mother is 97.
-Fortunately, or not, God does not seem to be to wrapped up in precise time frames (we have lived in Daniel’s seventieth week for two thousand years).
-I suppose since he created time that he can do what he wants with it, including making it fit his scheme of things.
+Fortunately, or not, God does not seem to be too wrapped up in precise time frames (we have lived in Daniel’s seventieth week for two thousand years).
+I suppose since He created time that He can do what He wants with it, including making it fit His scheme of things.

 If you really want to understand Matthew 24 and 25, then you need to think context.

-Jesus was talking directly to Jews/his disciples, but he was also speaking toward a future audience, US.
+Jesus was talking directly to Jews/his disciples, but he was also speaking toward a future audience, and we are that audience.

-In talking to Jewish ears he said things that their training in synagogue would have immediately caused them to associate with scripture.
-Therefore is was not all mystery as we think.
+In talking to Jewish ears he said things that their training in a synagogue would have immediately caused them to associate with scripture.
+Therefore it was not a mystery as we think.
 We just need to adjust our thinking.

-You also need to understand that prophecy to a Jew was pattern, and therefore Jesus told them things that the prophets like Daniel, Ezekiel, Zechariah, and Jeremiah had already declared.
+You also need to understand that prophecy to a Jew was a pattern, and therefore Jesus told them things from the prophets like Daniel, Ezekiel, Zechariah, and Jeremiah had already declared.

 You, as a believer, should be aware, of what “all these things” are.